Paua House: History

 In 1979, New Zealand photographer Robin Morrison visited the house, and included it in his book The South Island of New Zealand From the Road (1981).
 The house's inclusion in the book helped establish the house as a tourist attraction, and made the owners Fred and Myrtle Flutey local celebrities.
 The Fluteys were playing host to thousands of visitors per year, with some reports suggesting one million people visited the house during the 37 years that the collection was built up.

 When the Fluteys died, the house was purchased by their grandson, Ross Bowen.
 Despite protests from locals who wished the house to stay in its shelled condition, Bowen loaned the Fluteys' collection to Canterbury Museum in Christchurch on a ten-year loan.
 Parts of the house were recreated by the museum and opened to the public in 2008.
 It was seen by some quarter of a million museum visitors in its first two years on display.

+Virtual tour

+The house can be viewed in an online virtual tour.